Senator seeks expanded visas for foreign high-tech workers

 The aide noted that the U.S. agriculture community wants improved access to seasonal farm hands from abroad, and Hispanics have long clamored for reforming an outdated immigration code that has left approximately 11 million illegals living in the United States.

-Reporting By Richard Cowan; Additional reporting by Andrea Shalal-Esa; Editing by Marilyn W. Thompson, Todd Eastham and Richard Pullin
+Reporting By Richard Cowan; Editing by Marilyn W. Thompson and Todd Eastham